-Changes in the market rates for interest rate derivatives (interest rate swap agreements) which are not part of a hedging relationship in line with the provisions of IFRS 9 (2017: IAS 39) affect the financial result and are therefore included in the sensitivity analysis for the Company's results.
+Changes in the market rates for interest rate derivatives (interest rate swap agreements) which are not part of a hedging relationship under IFRS 9 affect the financial result and are therefore included in the sensitivity analysis for the Company's results.
 Maximum volatility is a parallel shift of the rate curve by 325 base units in a twelve-month period.

-Considering the Company's portfolio, the structure of financial position as at 31 December 2018 and the above assumptions, the effect of an increase in market rates would be equivalent to an increase in the result for the year, due to the interest rate swap agreement, by 1,7 million euros due to an increase in net financial income, whereas a decrease would cause no change to the results.
-(2017: 0,7 million Euros).
+Considering the Company's portfolio, the structure of the statement of financial position as at 31 December 2019 and the above assumptions, the effect of an increase in market rates would be equivalent to an increase in the result for the year by 1,6 million euros due an interest rate swap agreement (2018: 1,7 million euros) due to an increase in net financial income, whereas a decrease would cause no change to the results (2018: no change).
 This change is due to a change in the primary net financial positions of the Company's floating interest rate.
 Respectively, the lack of change in the event of a drop in market rates is due to the floor rate of the interest rate swap agreement.

-As regards the effect on equity, an increase/ decrease in market rates in line with the above assumptions would lead to a decrease by 1,1 million euros, leaving equity unchanged, respectively (2017: 2,2 million Euros).
+As regards the effect on equity, an increase / decrease in market rates in line with the above assumptions would lead to a decrease by 1,7 million euros (2018: 1,1 million euros) leaving equity unchanged, respectively (2018: no change).
 As mentioned above, the lack of change as a result of a possible drop in market rates is due to the floor interest rate of loan agreements.